TheThingBox/433Utils/RPi_utils/README.md

 ## Usage

 First you have to install the [wiringpi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/) library.
+After that you have to execute : `apt-get install libmosquittopp-dev`.
-After that you can compile the example program *send* by executing *make*.
+Now you can compile the example program *send* by executing *make*.
 You may want to change the used GPIO pin before compilation of the codesend.cpp source file.

 ## Note